-As mentioned in previous sessions, a successful SEA-manager has to optimize the search marketing chain on every level to enhance the performance of the company’s online marketing initiatives.
-To improve the matching of the keywords with the user’s keyword we have to pursue a complex process of keyword research.
+As mentioned in previous sessions, a successful SEA-manager must optimize the search marketing chain on every level to enhance the performance of the company’s online marketing initiatives.
+To improve the matching of the keywords with the user’s keyword, we have to pursue a complex process of keyword research.
 The aim of this process is to end up with a list comprised of potential and valuable keywords.

 Steps of Keyword Research

 The first step is to conduct a brainstorming.
 Here, you have to follow a general view.
 Write down all of your impressions that are related to the general business, product, etc. Prevent clustering, since you can easily lose important ideas if you categorize your thoughts too soon.

 Put your keywords into the Google keyword tool.

 Google will give you many combinations of keywords belonging to Google’s database.

 You can save them as an excel-file and structure them by assigning them to categories, attributes, and clusters.

 The third step is to investigate related websites for further input on valuable keywords.
 These include websites containing information about potential and existing customers, competitors, blogs, panels, etc.

 Try to see things from the user’s perspective.
 What would you search for in a search engine to find your desired product or service?
 What information would you want to find?

 Repeat the third step, but with the aim to find more specific keywords.